lewis-kori/gridsome-portfolio/content/blog/django-custom-commands.md

 Here, we specify the project's settings and not only that, call `django.setup()` method.
 The method configures the settings, logging and populates the app registry.
 In short, we are making the script aware of our project context.

-**Note that the order of import is important and must remain like so**
+**Note that the order of import is important and must remain like so.**

 If we run the script again, all our users should be printed to the terminal 👯‍♂️.